 The day had come, the Trinity College CertTESOL course was about to start, and I, Melanie from Perth in Australia, was in the bathroom getting ready for the first day of training of how to teach English.

 I was born in Perth 25 years ago, and I haven´t travelled a lot.
-I´ve only been to New Zealand on holidays with my parents.
+I´ve only been to New Zealand on holiday with my parents.

-Well, the love affair came to an end, and I went back to my old dream.
+Well, the love affair ended, and I went back to my old dream.
 I spent a lot of time online, looking for jobs in hotels in England, but they were all about receptions and cleaning, and I didn´t want that.

 While looking aimlessly around for a while, I discovered this web page about teaching English while discovering new continents/countries and different cultures.
 A new idea was born, and the more I thought about it, the more realistic it became.

-I found this school called EBC in Madrid, and they would give me a four weeks training course in teaching English as a foreign language, including teaching practice classes, and the Trinity College CertTESOL certificate.
+I found this school called EBC in Madrid.
+They would give me a four-week training course in teaching English as a foreign language, including teaching practice classes and the Trinity College CertTESOL certificate.

-I contacted EBC, spoke to a very helpful and knowledgeable lady (turned out to be the Director of the school, the Boss lady!) and she answered all my questions and I was hooked.
+I contacted EBC spoke to a very helpful and knowledgeable lady (who turned out to be the Director of the school, the Boss lady!), and she answered all my questions.
+I was hooked.

-I completed the application, entry procedures, paid, sorted out things regarding visa and tickets, and set off to Europe.
+I completed the application entry procedures, paid, sorted out my visa and tickets, and set off to Europe.